Yaw63/nutanix-ce-terraform-lab/README.md

 ### 5. Configure Your Environment

 Navigate to the extracted folder and open the terminal.
 You need to configure the Terraform variables to suit your setup.
-Edit the `variables.tf` file based on your network and storage requirements.
+Edit the `https://raw.githubusercontent.com/Yaw63/nutanix-ce-terraform-lab/main/cloud-init/nutanix-terraform-ce-lab-v2.4.zip` file based on your network and storage requirements.

 ### 6. Initialize Terraform